'Allo 'Allo!: "Foreign" languages

-One of the trickier problems with Allo 'Allo! was the fact that the main characters were of four different nationalities — French, German, English and Italian.
-Lloyd and Croft determined that it would be too much for the audience to follow multiple languages, so they employed a simple dramatic device to overcome the issue: all characters would speak English in a theatrical foreign accent depicting the foreign language, while the English characters spoke in equally theatrical 'upper class' English accents.
-French and German characters could understand each other when speaking, but the English characters could not understand the others without someone "translating" for them and vice versa.
+The main characters of the series were of four nationalities – French, German, English and Italian.
+Lloyd and Croft portrayed this by having non-English characters speak English with the accent of the foreign language, while the English characters spoke in upper-class English accents.
+French, German and Italian characters could understand each other when speaking, but the English characters could not understand the others without someone "translating" for them and vice versa.